 The Most Common Ways Asbestos Products Are Disturbed

 For many years, asbestos has been seen as a miraculous mineral.
-Its tensile strength, sound absorption and, most importantly, its resistance to heat and electricity, made this material appear in all sorts of products, from fire curtains to house and pipe insulation.
+Its tensile strength, sound absorption, and, most importantly, its resistance to heat and electricity made this material appear in all sorts of products, from fire curtains to house and pipe insulation.

 Where can you find asbestos in a house and how can the particles be disturbed?

-- Using a sander to smooth out abrasions;
+- using a sander to smooth out abrasions

-- Drilling holes into walls or roofs;
+- using power tools for drilling holes into walls or roofs

-- Cutting parts of materials covered in asbestos;
+- cutting parts of materials covered in asbestos

-- Hammering or bending materials covered in asbestos;
+- hammering or bending materials covered in asbestos

-- Dropping asbestos-covered materials;
+- dropping asbestos-covered materials

-If you believe your house might be at risk of containing this toxic mineral, it is very unwise to begin renovations or to do remodeling.
-It is important to keep in mind that, even if you do not see asbestos, it does not mean it is not there.
+If you believe your house might be at risk of containing this toxic mineral, it is very unwise to begin renovations or do remodeling.
+It is important to keep in mind that even if you do not see asbestos, it does not mean it is not there.
 For instance, if asbestos was used to insulate your walls, you may discover it only after they are broken, which means you will inevitably inhale the harmful dust.

 What is the process of removing asbestos?

 If you find asbestos in your home, it is paramount that you get it removed.
 Talk to some professional workers and hire them to dispose of it in a proper manner.
 The room where the material is found will be sealed off.
 There are cases in which, for safety reasons, the entire house is sealed off in order to ensure that asbestos particles will not escape.
-Workers will wear disposable full body suits with special goggles and breathing masks equipped with filter respirators.
+Workers will wear disposable full-body suits with special goggles and breathing masks equipped with filter respirators.

 When they begin removing the asbestos, they will work with the utmost care, slowly and precisely, to minimize dust release.
-The hazardous products will be sprayed continuously with water and non-powered hand tools will be used for removal.
+The hazardous products will be sprayed continuously with water, and non-powered hand tools will be used for removal.
 Depending on how much material they find, walls, roofs, floors, and other parts of the house might have to be removed or torn down as well to check whether there is more asbestos.
 After they are done, workers will run a lot of tests to ensure there are no asbestos particles left in the air.
 After everything is determined to be safe, people can move back into their homes.